alsinglawi/alsinglawi/README.md

 - 👋 Hi, I’m @alsinglawi
-- 👀 I’m interested in Data science, Machine learning, Deep learning, and Artificial intelligence
+- 👀 Interested in Data science, Machine learning, Deep learning, and Artificial intelligence in Health an Supply Chain Management
-- 🌱 I’m currently learning Google Data Analytics Certificate
+- 🌱 I’m currently having Google Data Analytics Certificate and AI for Medicine Specialization
-- 💞️ I’m looking to collaborate on Healthcare analytics with R
+- 💞️ I’m looking to collaborate on Healthcare analytics with R and Python
-- 📫 How to reach me alsinglawi@gmail.com
+- 📫 How to reach me: alsinglawi@gmail.com

 <!---
 alsinglawi/alsinglawi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.